1 day shore tour of St. Petersburg - for cruise passengers

 A fascinating boat trip may be included in the summer time.

 Benefits are available for kids and students.

-The price may differ in the dates of FIFA Confederations Cup, International Economic Forum, December 31 and January 1.
+The price may differ in the dates of 2018 FIFA World Cup, International Economic Forum, December 31 and January 1.